Auto Improvement Could Have Saved Family

 Executives with General Motors Corporation knew of the serious fuel tank defects in their Chevy Malibu vehicles, yet failed to implement the safety measures necessary to protect thousands of people on the road.
 Instead of putting public safety first, this automaker consciously chose to manufacture a product they knew could kill people.
 The Anderson family was one of those tragic enough to suffer the consequences of GM’s corporate greed.

 In 1993, Patricia Anderson was driving her and her four children, aged six to fifteen, home from church on Christmas Eve in their Chevy Malibu.
 The Anderson’s vehicle was struck from behind while they were stopped at a red light.
-The rear vehicle’s front bumper was forced under the Anderson’s vehicle, puncturing their fuel tank in a number of places.
+The rear vehicle’s front bumper was forced under the Anderson’s vehicle, puncturing its fuel tank in a number of places.

 Tragically, the fuel leaking from the compromised tank ignited and set the car ablaze with a force equal to 108 sticks of dynamite.
 The entire Anderson family suffered serious and debilitating burns in this fuel-fed auto fire.
 Three of the four small children suffered burns covering more than 60 percent of their bodies.